 I have always enjoyed science fiction and fantasy novels; what fascinated me the most involved the characters’ traveling to faraway lands, much different than our own.
 These portals left me completely spellbound, and I would imagine myself stumbling upon one, awaiting the wonders on the other side.
 I wanted to find a world that beckoned us in with its allure of mystery and enchantment.

-My current series, Thresholds, incorporates the figure with reflective Mylar.
+My work incorporates the figure with reflective Mylar.
 Its silver, liquid-like surface forms abnormal shapes and catches magnificent colors from its surroundings.
-Reflections contort images in ways that makes us see things differently.
+Similarly with mirrors, reflections contort images in ways that makes us see things differently.
 It creates abstract images in real life by twisting and bending to the point where objects and places are intangible.
-I use these reflections to create a world full of chaos and curiosity.
-The Mylar acts as the portal that ties the real world to the unknown.
-It pulls the figure into this thin space between worlds.
-Sometimes, the Mylar wraps itself around the figure as if it has arms or as if the figure disintegrates into the portal.
-Each figure reacts to this action in a diverse and unique way; fear, anger, intrigue, confusion, or sometimes nostalgia of a time long ago.
-I plan on continuing my exploration with Mylar to see what other worlds it will transport me to.
+I use these reflections to create a world full of chaos and curiosity that lure the viewer to come closer.

 Heather Heitzenrater was born in 1992 and grew up in Punxsutawney, PA.